samuelpath/blog-archive-drafts/2017-05-31 Javascript Bonfires.md

 The advanced level section contains only 9 exercises, but you'll need to up your game in order to solve them.
 For instance you'll need to create complex regular expressions in order to [validate US telephone numbers](https://www.freecodecamp.com/challenges/validate-us-telephone-numbers), calculate the [exact change to be be returned to a customer at a cash register](https://www.freecodecamp.com/challenges/exact-change) or [compute the symmetric difference between any number of arrays](https://www.freecodecamp.com/challenges/symmetric-difference).

+# Why should you tackle them?

+Frankly, tackling these challenges provided me with tons of fun *and* frustration.

+## Fun

+At times, I worked for hours on end without seeing time pass, as I moved on from simple challenges to increasingly complex ones.
+I was in what psychologists call a state of flow.
+The [wikipedia](https://en.wikipedia.org/wiki/Flow_(psychology)) definition of it aptly describes my experience:

+> The mental state of operation in which a person performing an activity is fully immersed in a feeling of energized focus, full involvement, and enjoyment in the process of the activity.
+In essence, flow is characterized by complete absorption in what one does and loses sense of space and time.

+Flow is fun and flow brings happiness.
+So first of all, tackling these challenges can make you happy :).

+## Frustration